-Anyone wishing to attend the public meetings is invited to do so.
-Both meetings will be convened by the Council, will be chaired by a senior elected councillor, and will be addressed by officers of the Care and Learning Service.
+Anyone wishing to attend the public meeting is invited to do so.
+The meeting will be convened by the Council, will be chaired by a senior elected councillor, and will be addressed by officers of the Care and Learning Service.
+Electronic invitations will be sent to all statutory consultees and the link for the meeting will be made available to others.

-The meetings will provide opportunities for the public to hear more about the proposal; to ask questions about the proposal; and to have the views of all stakeholders recorded so that they can be taken into account.
-A note will be taken of questions asked and views expressed at each meeting.
-These notes will be published on the Council website.
-The meetings will also be recorded.
+The meeting will provide opportunities for the public to hear more about the proposal; to ask questions about the proposal; and to have the views of all stakeholders recorded so that they can be taken into account.
+A note will be taken of questions asked and views expressed.
+The note will be published on the Council website.
+The meeting may be recorded.

-The notes will be forwarded to Education Scotland, along with other submissions and comments received by the Council during the consultation process.
+The note will be forwarded to Education Scotland, along with other submissions and comments received by the Council during the consultation process.